chichengcn/gici-open/README.md

 We support both ROS and non-ROS visualization.

-The following video is an example ROS visualization.
+The following video is an example of ROS visualization.

 <a href="https://youtu.be/dAczU-7r85U" target="_blank"><img src="https://github.com/chichengcn/gici-open-dataset/blob/master/figures/run/4.1_ros.png"
 alt="ros" width="500" height="290" border="10" /></a>

-The following video is an example non-ROS visualization using [RTKLIB](https://rtklib.com/).
+The following video is an example of non-ROS visualization using [RTKLIB](https://rtklib.com/).

 <a href="https://youtu.be/8TP0We9lOEQ" target="_blank"><img src="https://github.com/chichengcn/gici-open-dataset/blob/master/figures/run/4.1_non_ros.png"
 alt="non_ros" width="500" height="425" border="10" /></a>

-## 4. Acknowledgement
+## 4. Acknowledgment

 Many of the GNSS tools, I/O handlers, and message de/encoders are inherited from [RTKLIB](https://rtklib.com/).
 The basic FGO management and the visual and IMU factors are partly inherited from [OKVIS](https://github.com/ethz-asl/okvis).
 The feature handler is partly inherited from [SVO 2.0](https://github.com/uzh-rpg/rpg_svo_pro_open).